Overjoy06-Github/Folder-Organizer/README.md

 - `shutil` (standard library)
 - `os` (standard library)

-👉 You can install customtkinter with:
+👉 You can install the dependencies with:
 ```bash
 pip install -r requirements.txt
 ```